Mistakes that Can Lead to Criminal Charges

 Why Else Would I Plead Nolo Contendre?

 Sometimes, a criminal act can also incur civil liability.
 As mentioned above, pleading nolo contendre doesn’t mean you are admitting guilt.
 On the other hand, a straight guilty plea is a confession.
 For example, say you were borderline intoxicated when you struck someone while driving.
 You are charged with DUI; meanwhile, your victim is preparing a lawsuit.
 A Criminal Defense Attorney in Atlanta, GA would advise you to plead nolo contendre so the plaintiff cannot use your plea as evidence.

 Common Mistakes People Make

 The last thing you want is to say or do something that has an impact on the outcome of your case.
 Unfortunately, it is all too common for a person with pending criminal charges to make a mistake either by something they have said or their actions leading up to a criminal charge.

 - Allowing police to search your vehicle or property without a search warrant.
 It’s easy to want to cooperate with law enforcement when they are asking you if they can take a look around.
 Do not allow them to do this without a proper warrant in place to do so.
 They could find something in your home that is illegal or suspected evidence that you weren’t aware of.
-The same goes for evidence they may directly ask for such as DNA, clothing, etc. Always speak with a criminal defense attorney before you turn over this type of evidence to law enforcement.
+The same goes for evidence they may directly ask for such as DNA, clothing, etc. Always speak with an Atlanta, Georgia criminal defense attorney before you turn over this type of evidence to law enforcement.

-- At the end of the day, family and friends will always have advice to offer.
+- At the end of the day, family and friends will always have the advice to offer.
 Only accept advice from an attorney.
 They are trained to navigate these types of situations.
 Don’t let someone lead you down the wrong path.

 - Hire a criminal defense attorney in Atlanta, GA sooner rather than later so that you can have a professional supporting you through the legal process.
 The last thing you want to do is go before the courts without an attorney present.